patconnole/openc2_companion/README.md

 # OpenC2 Companion Guide
 You've read *most of* the OpenC2 specs, and even wrote a quick Consumer to try out.
-Now what?

-Well, here is an informal guide to the knitty-gritty of OpenC2.
+Here is an informal guide to the knitty-gritty of OpenC2.
 Before jumping in to a lot of text, it will help to see the basic format of Commands and Responses:

 **Command Payload in JSON**
 ```
-(required)

     "action"     : "deny"
     "target"     : {"ipv4_net" : ["192.168.1.0/24"] }

 (optional)
     "actuator"   : {"slpf": {} }
     "args"       : {"response_requested" : "ack", "start_time" : 1534775460000 }
     "command_id" : "12345"